The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Discussion and Conclusion

 The primary science driver of the eBOSS LRG sample is to probe the growth and expansion history of the universe at $z=0.7$.
 As a part of the SDSS-IV project, the eBOSS survey takes over the mission from its precursor BOSS and will map the universe in a higher redshift range and larger volume.
 After roughly one year observation, we reach a LRG sample with more than 34000 massive galaxies at an effective redshift $z\sim 0.7$.
 The result here shows that eBOSS is working well and the designed expectation is being reached.
 The clustering measurements that will be achieved with this sample through the completion of this survey will an important extension toward a complete map of the observable universe.

 \acknowledgements{}

 We thank Peter Behroozi for having his Rockstar DM halo catalogs publicly available, as well as Pierre Laurent for his kind help.
+Z.Z., J.L.T., and M.R.B. are supported by NSF grant F8670.
 H.-J. Seo is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0014329.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS web site is www.sdss.org.